dkateros/wsdldemo/README.md

     </wsdl:definitions>

-## Generate the java code (echo-gen) and implement the service (echo-ws)
+### Generate the java code (generated module) and implement the service (webservice module)

 Use the wsimport tool of your JDK to generate java sources from the WSDL and XSD files.
+Alternatively, use the ant scripts on wsdl-utils module.

 Delete the service class, this is useful only when you are building a client.
 Instead, create a service implementation class that implements the defined port type interface.

 Annotate the class with `@WebService`.
 The result should look like the code below.
 All annotation attributes are based on the WSDL.
 The wsdlLocation attribute should point to the resource path of the actual packaged wsdl file.